 Best Running Watch – Buy the Top GPS Sports Watch

-Let’s cut to the chase…the best running watch is the Garmin Forerunner 245.
+Let’s cut to the chase…the best running watch for most runners is the Garmin Forerunner 245.
 No question.
 It’s (almost) blindingly obvious.
 Except if you want a super-smart & more casual running watch then the obvious choice is the Apple Watch 6, well, at least it is obvious if you have an iPhone.

-There are some other obvious contenders for the title of the Best Running Watch for 2020-21, I’ve run many hundreds of miles with these Garmin, Polar, Apple and Coros watches so you get a great pointer for the right GPS running watch for every kind of running.
-We explain why each GPS running watch is recommended and there are links to highly detailed reviews for each best-in-class GPS running watch to aid your research; but first, here is an index of all winners, starting off with the overall winner, the Garmin Forerunner 245.
-Choose the category name that interests you or scroll down for more details on each category and links.
+There are other seemingly-obvious contenders for the title of the Best Running Watch for 2021, I’m a runner/triathlete that’s run thousands of miles with those Garmin, Polar, Apple and Coros watches so here you get great pointers for the right GPS running watch for every kind of running – trail, track, casual, ultra, marathon, parkrun… We explain the recommendations for each best-in-class GPS running watch to aid your research; but first, here is an index of all winners, starting off with the overall winner, the Garmin Forerunner 245.
+Use the table of contents to jump to the categories that interest you most.

 Best GPS Running Watch features for which kind of runners?

-If you’re not quite sure what you want in a running watch then here is a list of the top 10 features that most people consider to some degree, I’ve taken those into account into the recommendations but what is missed out are smartphone apps like Runtastic, STRAVA and Nike RC – those are great apps, they’re super cheap or free but they are not running watches.
+If you’re not quite sure what you need from a running watch then here are the top 10 features that most people consider, although note that what is missed out are smartphone apps like Runtastic, STRAVA and Nike RC – those are great, they’re super-cheap or free but they are not running watches.

-Pretty much every running watch will give you the basics to gauge your efforts by heart rate, GPS-based pace & distance travelled.
+In 2021, every competent running watch will give you the basics to gauge your efforts by heart rate, GPS-based pace & distance travelled.
 Beyond that, everyone chooses based on these Top 10 running watch features

 - Optical heart rate

 - Smart and connected features for safety, music, contactless payments and maps